Where do You Get Water Supply for Container Houses?

 Note that we did not mention here rivers as potential sources of water because they will certainly be polluted if not by industry or residential communities, then for sure by agricultural activities.
 Purifying such water is a serious task!

-Mountain creek in protected areas may be used as a source of clean water (purification will be needed for drinking water).
+Mountain creeks in protected areas may be used as a source of clean water (purification will be needed for drinking water).

-The main questions you have to answer before committing to “wild” water source are:
+The main questions you have to answer before committing to a “wild” water source are:

 - a) Is the water source (creek, stream) available over the whole year?
 In other words:

-– can its water level drop so low that diverting it for residential use may endanger downstream environment (what means that EPA may prohibit its use)!
+– can its water level drop so low that diverting it for residential use may endanger the downstream environment (which means that EPA may prohibit its use)!

 - b) Does the water source freeze over the winter?